top of page

 -

 Why can’t I bring my animal to the Humane Society of the Palouse if I live outside of Latah County?HSoP does not euthanize to make space.
-We do not have to capacity, space or manpower to recieve animals from outside of the agreed jurisdiction we have with the City of Moscow and Latah County.
-We recommend contacting the shelter that services your county and they can accommodate you.
+We do not have the capacity, space, or manpower to receive animals from outside of the agreed jurisdiction we have with the City of Moscow and Latah County.
+We recommend contacting the shelter that services your county and they may be able to help.

 Frequently Asked Questions